phnmnl/container-pwiz/README.md

-Please note that there is now a container by the Proteowizard team as part of their continuous integration pipeline which should be used instead of this one: https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses
+Please note that there is now a container by the Proteowizard team as part of their continuous integration pipeline which should be used instead of this `phnmnl/container-pwiz`: https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses

 The first step in a metabolomics data processing workflow with Open